 The Company monitors the operating results of its operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on earnings (losses) from mining operations and is measured consistently with earnings (losses) from mining operations in the Consolidated Financial Statements.
+Segment performance is evaluated based on earnings (losses) from mining operations and is measured consistently with earnings (losses) from mining operations in the interim condensed consolidated financial tatements.
 However, Almonty's financing (including finance costs and finance income) and income taxes are managed on a group basis, and are not allocated to operating segments.